2020 Jawaharlal Nehru University attack: Reactions

 The Central Government that controls the law and order of Delhi faced "massive criticism" from the opposition party leaders, film actors, students, activists and business leaders.
 The Minister of External Affairs, Subrahmanyam Jaishankar, and Nobel Prize winner Abhijit Banerjee, both alumni of JNU, condemned the attacks.

 Gautam Gambhir, a BJP MP from New Delhi stated that "strictest punishment has to be meted out to these goons".
-Various people condemned the violence including Anand Mahindra and Kiran Mazumdar Shaw, Congress Party member Priyanka Gandhi blamed the right; Kapil Sibal asked for a probe.
+Various people condemned the violence, including Anand Mahindra and Kiran Mazumdar Shaw, Congress Party member Priyanka Gandhi, who blamed the right, and Kapil Sibal, who asked for a probe.
 The Congress Party described the attack on JNU as "state-sponsored terrorism", resembling that during Nazi rule.
 All India Majlis-e-Ittehadul Muslimeen (AIMIM) president Asaduddin Owaisi expressed his opinion on the JNU attack, saying that it was meant to "punish the students as they dared to stand up".

 The journal Nature in an editorial published on January 14, 2020, stated that the "government and state authorities must step in and stop violent attacks on academic campuses [...]
 Some of the peaceful protests are being met with violence, and university campuses are not immune [...]
 Delhi police "failed to provide protection" to the students who were being attacked; "India's authorities must take the necessary steps to protect their nation's universities and their people's freedom of speech."